cristibctr/ASET-Project/README.md

 # A practical secret voting scheme for large scale elections

 **Project coordinator: Iftene Sorin**
 *   Bucataru Cristian
 *   Ciulin Alexandru
-* Ionescu Paul

 ### Implementation of "A practical secret voting scheme for large scale elections"
 The proposed system enables students to evaluate their teachers anonymously through a secure voting scheme.
 The system is composed of students (voters), an administrator, and a counter.
 The process starts with the students filling out an evaluation form (ballot), which is then encrypted using a blind signature technique.
 This encrypted form is sent to the administrator who, after verifying the student's eligibility, signs the encrypted form and sends it back to the student.